righteousgambit/quiet-riot/README.md

 | 28 | __EFS__ | Managed Serverless Elastic File System | Unknown | Unknown | No |

 ## Getting Started With Quiet Riot
 To get started with Quiet Riot, clone the repository to your local directory.
 You'll need boto3 and AWS cli tools installed.
 You'll need credentials configured with sufficient privileges in an AWS account to deploy the resources (SNS topic, ECR-Public repository, and ECR-Private repository).
 Then you just run ./main.py and follow the prompts.
+If you don't bring your own wordlists, feel free to use one from the wordlists/ directory and I further recommend [SecLists Usernames](https://github.com/danielmiessler/SecLists/tree/master/Usernames)

 ### Prerequisites
 awscli